 Consider Volunteering In The Future

 As a purely volunteer-run organization, we rely on the time and effort of unpaid supporters.
-During this pandemic, we’re not taking on new volunteers, but once we reopen we’re going to need all the help, we can get.
+We’re not taking on new volunteers during this pandemic, but once we reopen, we’re going to need all the help we can get.
 Explore our volunteer opportunities and see if you’re able to help in the future.
 After all, you’ve probably got more free time right now, so you’ll have the opportunity to review all the roles we have on offer for volunteers and work out which one will be best for you.

 Keep Yourself Safe